AguaClara/UASB/summer2018report.md

   return headloss

 def head_gain_per_dump(dump_vol, nom_diam, pipe_height, tank_width, tank_length):
   """Determines gain in hydraulic head per dump of tipping bucket based on geometry of influent system.
-Assumes all water is added first to pipes, then additional volume fills the entrance tank.
+Assumes all water is added first to pipes, then additional volume fills the influent tank.
 Pipe_height is total length of pipe above water level set by effluent line.
 Assumes schedule 40 pipe.
 For influent system with no standing water in pipes, set pipe height to 0.

   """